Prag8855/aab/content/guides/free-schufa-berlin.md

 Date_updated: 2022-06-09
 ---

 After you [find an apartment you love](/guides/find-a-flat-in-berlin), you must apply for it.
-When you apply, you usually include a *[Schufa Bonitätsauskunft](/glossary/Schufa)*.
-This document shows your Schufa score.
-It's a bit like a credit score.
-A good Schufa score shows that you can pay your rent on time every month.
+Your application must usually include a *[Schufa Bonitätsauskunft](/glossary/Schufa)*.
+It's a bit like a credit report.
+A good Schufa score shows that you can pay your rent on time.

 {% include "blocks/_tableOfContents.html" %}